bfiripis/Web-Scrape-Medicare-Item-Statistics/README.md

     5. Write to Excel: It writes the final data frame to an Excel file named medicare_services_data.xlsx.

 ## Usage
-    1. Place the latest MBS-XML Excel file in the same directory as the R script and modify the file path within the script. available here <https://www.mbsonline.gov.au/internet/mbsonline/publishing.nsf/Content/downloads>
+    1. Place the latest MBS/PBS file in the same directory as the R script and modify the file path within the script. available here <https://www.mbsonline.gov.au/internet/mbsonline/publishing.nsf/Content/downloads>
                         If you only want certain items, or are only looking at services provided in a given time period, update this code:
 ```R